ekomsSavior/Spam-Jam/README.md

 What it does:

-✅ Listens for incoming BLE mesh commands like `scan`, `scan_jam`, or `scan_spam`
+ Listens for incoming BLE mesh commands like `scan`, `scan_jam`, or `scan_spam`

-✅ Executes them in real time
+ Executes them in real time

-✅ Can be run on Raspberry Pis, laptops, or other BLE-capable gear
+ Can be run on Raspberry Pis, laptops, or other BLE-capable gear

 This tool is optional, but helpful if you're building a physical mesh of devices and want each node to act automatically on received commands.

 !!Make sure the MAC is part of your mesh_nodes.txt file!!

-⚠️ Legal Disclaimer
+ Legal Disclaimer

 Spam Jam is for educational and research use only.

 Unauthorized use on networks or devices you do not own is illegal.

-Be ethical.
-Be responsible.
-Hack the planet with heart. 💜

-💜 Contribute & Collaborate

 Pull requests welcome!